HARP-I/whispercatcher/README.md

 python src/whispercatcher.py # refer to this file for input & output information
 ```

+#### Example Pipelines

+After completing the environment setup, you can use the samples in `apks` to test the entire workflow.

+1. Launch `src/whispercatcher.py` (The following workflow will be completed automatically.)
+2. Raw traffic capturing: traffic files will be recorded in `${output}/traffic`
+3. Traffic filtering: system traffic will be filtered using `src/system_traffic_blacklist.txt`, filtered traffic will be recorded in `${output}/traffic_filtered`
+4. Traffic semantics analysis & Transmission functions identification: using traffic semantics to identify transmission-related key functions, call graph will be recorded in `${output}/soot_analyze` and transmission-realted key functions will be recorded in `${output}/key_apis`
+5. Instrumentation: key functions will be instrumented and their runtime information will be recorded in `${output}/hook`
+6. LLM-based private data identification: LLM will be employed to identify private data from traffic and functions runtime information.
+Any transmitted private data indicates the UDT behavior.

 For more details, please refer to the code and our paper.